Learning Video Generation for Robotic Manipulation with Collaborative Trajectory Control: Experiments

 \subsection{Implementation Details}

-We implement our conditional video diffusion model based on the pre-trained CogVideoX-5B architecture~\cite{yang2024cogvideox}.
-We conduct experiments on the Bridge V2 dataset~\cite{walke2023bridgedata} (Please refer to Supp. for data preparation process), we adopt a resolution of $480 \times 640$ and a video length of 37 frames during both training and inference.
-The model is trained using AdamW~\cite{loshchilov2017decoupled} on 8 NVIDIA A800 GPUs, with a learning rate of $2 \times 10^{-5}$ for the DiT blocks and $1 \times 10^{-4}$ for the motion injector, and a total batch size of 16.
+We implement our conditional video diffusion model based on the pre-trained CogVideoX-5B architecture~\citep{yang2024cogvideox}.
+We conduct experiments on the Bridge dataset~\citep{walke2023bridgedata} (Please refer to~\nsecref{sec:dataset_curation}), we adopt a resolution of $480 \times 640$ and a video length of 37 frames during both training and inference.
+The model is trained using AdamW~\citep{loshchilov2017decoupled} on 8 NVIDIA A800 GPUs, with a learning rate of $2 \times 10^{-5}$ for the DiT blocks and $1 \times 10^{-4}$ for the motion injector, and a total batch size of 16.
 Training is conducted for 30,000 steps.
 At inference, we employ 50 DDIM steps and set the CFG scale to 6.0.
-Here we generate a single video with one inference, and it can be extended to~\textbf{multi-prompt long video generation} in an auto-regressive manner (Please refer to Supp.).